lulzshadowwalker/OpenCV/OpenCvFukSakeWork/README.md

 - `Canny` edge detector is usually used alongside with some blur e.g. `GaussianBlur` as common practice, [**Canny docs**](https://docs.opencv.org/3.4/da/d5c/tutorial_canny_detector.html);

+> edge detection is highly sensitive to image noise, so we tend to use GaussianBlur to smooth it out ( [src] (https://bit.ly/34W5hUJ) ) <br>
+> "It has been observed that canny edge detection method gives better result in gray scale images as well as in color." ([src](https://bit.ly/3I5TW2H))
 - **dilating**[increasing the thickness] and **eroding**[decreasing the thickness], which are usually used in conjuction with [Canny] should have an equal width&height for the kernel size;

   > unhandled exception for a kernelSize of (0, 0) so you better handle it in the function;